 The department currently has Erasmus+ partnerships with Malmö University (Sweden), the University of Gothenburg (Sweden), the University of Vic (Catalonia), the University of Valencia (Spain), Institut Nacional d’Educacio Fisica de Catalunya (INEFC) (Barcelona), the University of Almería (Spain) and Lithuania Sports University.

 Partnerships outside of Europe include: Oklahoma City University (USA), Bellarmine University (USA) and Truman State University (USA).

-Engagement in this programme would require that students undertake a ‘sandwich year’ and extend their programme of studies from three years, to four.
-They would spend their third year at the partner institution studying a variety of modules which suit their interests (note: modules at partner institutions are delivered in the English language).
-Following the year at the partner institution, the students return to Edge Hill University to complete their final year of studies.
+Instead of undertaking a three year degree, students undertake a ‘sandwich year’ and extend their programme of studies to four years.
+They spend their third year at the partner institution studying a variety of modules which suit their interests (note: modules at partner institutions are delivered in the English language).
+Following the year at the partner institution, students return to Edge Hill University to complete their final year of studies.

 “You think you know a country until you live it in, and then you discover it’s so much more!
 Erasmus+ has given us the opportunity to explore another country, meet and befriend people from all over the world and from different cultures.

 We’ve been able to engage in a variety of modules which relate to our degree, but also extend beyond sport.
 The flexible choice of modules allows us to pursue our interests and develop new skills.

 Stepping out of your comfort zone isn’t easy, but the Erasmus+ programme is worth it!”

 Jonathan Ollerenshaw and Calum Baldwin, BA (Hons) Sports Development and Management (2016-17 academic year)